Methodology

 - Publisher Name

-2. Blacklist Matching
+2. Database Matching

-Cross-references extracted data against curated blacklists:
+Cross-references against curated databases:

 - Beall's List (Archived)